-- Jurisdictions must agree that Net Revenues for RCP projects and/or RTSSP projects shall be expended or encumbered by the end of the fiscal year for which Net Revenues are programmed.
-Agencies can request a delay through the Semi-Annual Review.
-Refer to the CTFP Guidelines for additional information regarding expenditure encumbrance deadlines and extension delay requests. - Local agencies are generally required to expend funds within 36 months from the date of encumbrance for CTFP projects.
-Agencies can request timely use of funds extensions through the Semi-Annual Review.
+- Jurisdictions must agree that Net Revenues for RCP projects and/or Regional Traffic Signal Synchronization Program (RTSSP) projects shall be encumbered by the end of the fiscal year for which Net Revenues are programmed.
+Jurisdictions can request a delay through the Semi-Annual Review process.
+Refer to the CTFP Guidelines for additional information regarding encumbrance deadlines and delay requests. - Local jurisdictions are generally required to expend funds within 36 months from the date of encumbrance for CTFP projects.
+Jurisdictions can request timely use of funds extensions through the Semi-Annual Review process.
 Refer to the CTFP Guidelines for additional information regarding expenditure deadlines and extension requests.